OpenUserJS/OpenUserJS.org/CONTRIBUTING.md

 Someone with privileges is stating that a feature or enhancement will not be currently implemented.

 ##### question
-This means a question has been encountered by anyone and may remain unanswered until cleared.
+This means a question has been encountered by anyone and has remained unanswered until cleared.

 ##### intended behavior
 This means this is how it was intended to be implemented and is usually used for reports from non-collaborators and non-owners.